Jonathan Strange & Mr Norrell (TV series)

-Jonathan Strange & Mr Norrell is a seven-part British historical fantasy TV miniseries adapted by Peter Harness from Susanna Clarke's best-selling 2004 novel of the same name.
+Jonathan Strange & Mr Norrell is a seven-part British historical fantasy TV series adapted by Peter Harness from Susanna Clarke's best-selling 2004 novel of the same name.
 It premiered on BBC One on 17 May 2015 and ended on 28 June 2015.
-It was nominated for four BAFTA awards and recognised by the British Film Institute as one of the top ten most important television programmes of 2015.
+It was directed by Toby Haynes and nominated for four BAFTA awards and recognised by the British Film Institute as one of the top ten most important television programmes of 2015.

 Plot

 Set in England during the Napoleonic Wars at the beginning of the 19th century, the series presents an alternative history where magic is widely acknowledged, but rarely practised.
-Living in the rural north, Mr Norrell (Eddie Marsan) of Hurtfew Abbey is able to make the statues of York Minster talk and move.
-His manservant John Childermass (Enzo Cilenti) persuades him to travel to London to help in the war against France.
+Living in the rural North of England in 1806, Mr Norrell (Eddie Marsan) of Hurtfew Abbey is able to use magic to make the statues of York Minster talk and move.
+His factotum, John Childermass (Enzo Cilenti) persuades him to travel to London in order to make magic respectable in the realm by offering his assistance as a practical magician to the Secretary of State for War, Sir Walter Pole, (Samuel West) a leading member of the government, in the war against France.

+After being initially rebuffed, Mr Norrell encounters Vinculus (Paul Kaye), a disreputable street magician — a man against whom and his ilk Norrell is dead-set — who gives him the prophecy of the Raven King stating he is one of two destined to be great magicians.
+Mr Norrell reconsiders his position on consultation with magical dilettantes and on learning of the recent death of the minister's fiancée (Alice Englert), he offers to bring her back to life.
+The offer is accepted whereupon he betrays his desire for respectable modern magic by conjuring up a fairy with ancient wild magic called the Gentleman with Thistledown Hair (Marc Warren), for his help in this resurrection and so strikes an ill-judged bargain.

-While there, Mr Norrell encounters a leading member of the government and makes magic respectable in the realm when he conjures a fairy, called the Gentleman (Marc Warren), to bring the minister's fiancée (Alice Englert) back to life.
-Meanwhile, Jonathan Strange (Bertie Carvel) meets Vinculus (Paul Kaye), a street magician, while attempting to find a respectable profession, as demanded by his love Arabella (Charlotte Riley).
-Strange is told by Vinculus that he is destined to be a great magician and so he begins to study magic.
+Meanwhile, while attempting to find a respectable profession as demanded by his love Arabella (Charlotte Riley), the rakish and somewhat dissolute Jonathan Strange (Bertie Carvel) also meets Vinculus, as the latter is sleeping rough under a bush.
+Strange is told by Vinculus that he is also destined to be a great magician so he begins to study magic after buying two of Mr Norrell's spells that Vinculus had pick-pocketed from Childermass.